myworld117/myworld117/README.md

 - 👋 Hi, I’m @myworld117
 - 👀 I’m interested in C++ programming
 - 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python
-- 📫 How to reach me ...
+- 📫 How to reach me: You can't

 <!---
 myworld117/myworld117 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.